Burl

 A burl (American English) or burr (British English) is a tree growth in which the grain has grown in a deformed manner.
 It is commonly found in the form of a rounded outgrowth on a tree trunk or branch that is filled with small knots from dormant buds.
 Burl formation is typically a result of some form of stress such as an injury or a viral or fungal infection.
+More scientifically, a burl is "the result of hyperplasia, a greatly abnormal proliferation of xylem production by the vascular cambium".

 Burls yield a very peculiar and highly figured wood sought after in woodworking, and some items may reach high prices on the wood market.
 Poaching of burl specimens and damaging the trees in the process poses a problem in some areas.

 Description

 A burl results from a tree undergoing some form of stress.
-It may be caused by an injury, virus or fungus.
+It may be caused by a virus, fungus or Agrobacterium tumefaciens entering the plant through an injury.
 Most burls grow beneath the ground, attached to the roots as a type of malignancy that is generally not discovered until the tree dies or falls over.
 Such burls sometimes appear as groups of bulbous protrusions connected by a system of rope-like roots.
 Almost all burl wood is covered by bark, even if it is underground.
-Insect infestation and certain types of mold infestation are the most common causes of this condition.